danwing/cidfi/draft-wing-cidfi.md

 --- abstract

-Conveying metadata about network conditions and metadata about individual packets can improve the user experience especially on wireless networks which suffer bandwidth and delay variability.
+Host to Network signaling and Network to Host signaling can improve the user experience to meet network's constraints and to provide differentiated service to individual packets.

-This document describes how clients and servers can cooperate with network elements so their QUIC and DTLS streams can be augmented with information about network conditions and packet importance.
+This document describes how clients can communicate with their nearby network elements so their QUIC and DTLS streams can be augmented with information about network conditions and packet importance.
+With optional server support individual packets can receive differentiated service.

 --- middle